jasonwalsh/nest-python/README.md

 Click **Login**.

-When we log in, we are redirected to the Nest Authorization screen.
+When you log in, you are redirected to the Nest Authorization screen.
 On the Nest Authorization screen, click **Accept**.

-When we accept the integration, the Nest Authorization screen redirects to the
+When you accept the integration, the Nest Authorization screen redirects to the
-Redirect URL configured for our product integration (http://localhost:5000/callback).
+Redirect URL configured for your product integration (http://localhost:5000/callback).

 —————————————————————————————————————